 Lessons: Always get a full suite of lessons at an IKSA recognised school before taking up kite surfing.
 These lessons should cover at least 12 full hours of training.
+Getting qualified, experienced instruction is a must for anybody getting into kitesurfing.
+Lessons not only teach you the fundamentals of the sport to get you on your way to becoming an independent kiter, but will also save you hours of frustration.

 Conditions: Always check the conditions are suitable for your particular level.
 If you are unsure – do not go out!
 Where possible, talk to local kite surfers if you are unfamiliar with the beach as their local knowledge will be invaluable.
+Stay aware of the changing weather patterns and look for signs of change when you're on the water - it may be time to take a break to let squalls pass.

 Size Matters!: Sorry boys but contrary to popular believe size DOES matter, well in this case anyway.
 Always use the correct size kite suitable for you and the conditions of the day.
 If you are unsure, ask other riders for advice.